LightAndLight/lightandlight.github.io/_posts/2018-06-13-topsy-turvy-reverse-state.md

 Enter [Reverse
 State](http://hackage.haskell.org/package/rev-state/docs/Control-Monad-Trans-RevState.html).
-In reverse `State`, `get` accesses the state of the computation *after* it, not before it.
+In reverse state, `get` accesses the state of the computation *after* it, not before it.
 Using regular state,
 `execState (modify (+1) *> modify (*2)) 0` will evaluate to `2`, because
 you set the state to zero, add one, then multiply by two.
-Using reverse state, the output is `2`, because you set the state to zero, multiply by two, then add one.
+Using reverse state, the output is `1`, because you set the state to zero, multiply by two, then add one.

 This means that if we swap regular state for reverse state in